carlsonad/vscode-mssql_wiki/SqlToolsService-Known-Issues.md

     * For Windows 8.1, Windows Server 2012 or lower, see [Windows 10 Universal C Runtime requirement]

 * Process is terminated due to StackOverflowException.

-There is a bug in the SQL Parser which can be triggered by some T-SQL syntax.
+    * There is a bug in the SQL Parser which can be triggered by certain T-SQL syntax.
 Please disable diagnostics if you hit this issue using the following user setting **"mssql.intelliSense.enableErrorChecking": false**.

 [GitHub Issue Tracker]:https://github.com/Microsoft/vscode-mssql/issues
 [OpenSSL requirement on macOS]:https://github.com/Microsoft/vscode-mssql/wiki/OpenSSL-Configuration